 Vanessa's "grown-up" apartment

-Vanessa and her partner moved into this larger flat from their own respective smaller flats.
-Moving to this new apartment meant more than just a new living space - it also represented a new chapter of their lives.
-They wanted this place to bring renewed energy, inspiration, and lots of laughter with friends and family.
+Vanessa is a returnee from the US and has been living in Hong Kong ever since her twenties.
+After years of living in her 500-sqft apartment in Happy Valley, she decided that it was finally time to upgrade to a "grown-up" apartment.
+Vanessa and her partner then moved into this larger apartment from their own respective smaller flats.
+Moving to this new apartment meant more than just a new living space - it was also an important part of a new chapter in their lives.
+They wanted this place to bring renewed energy, inspiration, and lots of laughter.

 ABOUT THE CUSTOMER

 Vanessa is an incredibly upbeat and down-to-earth person.
-We worked with her in such a collaborative way that she was almost part of our team!
+We worked with her in such a collaborative way that we felt like she was part of our team!

 Place: 950 sq ft.
 3-Bedroom Apartment

 Objective: To make it a place for relaxed company and purposeful introspection.

 This was an overall really great space to work with.
 The layout was easy in that it was basically a blank canvas for us to work on.